Brooks-Ruehle/MIST4610_COVID_Database/README.md

 <img width="461" alt="Screenshot 2024-12-03 at 9 06 42 PM" src="https://github.com/user-attachments/assets/abcf5ecf-a035-4ed5-a67a-fd83bb43349c">

-**Insights**: We can see that countries, listed in alphabetical order, can have a low amount of beds per population in each country.
+**Insights**: The results highlight significant disparities in healthcare capacity across countries, with some nations having a much higher number of beds per person compared to others.
+Countries with higher beds per person are likely better equipped to manage healthcare emergencies like COVID-19, while those with lower ratios may not be able to provide adequate care.
+This data underscores the need for certain investments in healthcare infrastructure in regions with not enough healthcare facility capacity.
+It also provides actionable insights for international aid and public health planning on a global scale.

 ### Query 3 Hospitalizations per Healthcare Facility
-**Question**: Which healthcare facilities have the most hospitals?
+**Question**: Which healthcare facilities handle the highest number of hospitalizations, and how does the distribution of hospitalizations vary across facilities?

-**Justification**: This query helps managers identify facilities that might need more assistance.
+**Justification**: This query is useful for evaluating the workload and capacity of healthcare facilities.
+By finding facilities with the most hospitalizations, managers can focus on facilities that may need extra staff, equipment, or funding to meet demand in times of crisis.
+It can also allow managers to optimize resource allocation by shifting patients or resources to less burdened facilities and identify trends in hospitalization demand to inform long-term planning and policy decisions about those hospitals.
 **Query**:

 ```